igorwaw/advent16/day10-14/README.md

 Two Python features were particularly useful to make the code both shorter and more readable: data class and default dict.

 ## Day 11: Radioisotope Thermoelectric Generators

+Hardest problem so far this year.
+We need to move all devices to the 4th floor.
+RTGs emit radiation that would damage a chip on the same floor, unless the chip is connected to its own RTG.
+Elevator can only take 1 or 2 devices (not 0).

+The problem takes a few steps to solve:

+- read input and model the data,
+- check for the end condition at each iteration of the main loop,
+- get the next possible move, check if it leads to a valid condition,
+- repeat until the solution is found, in the right order (BFS) and avoiding the states that were already checked.

+I used dataclasses, itertools, sets, regular expressions...
+Can't imagine doing that in anything other then Python.

+## Day 12: Leonardo's Monorail

+We need to simulate a computer with a very simple CPU architecture: 4 registers, 4 instructions.
+Easy.
+Very similar to day 23 from 2015, in fact I copied some code.